diogoosorio/blog/content/entries/a-tale-about-technical-debt.md

 Being arrogant just comes with the job.
 They actually force you to be that way in order to get the job done right.
 How would you dismiss those no-good colleagues of yours, always yielding unasked for opinions, always pointing out the poor design choices you're making.
 Jealousy, they're all fuck*ng jealous, that's all.

 Go ask the marketing department who they love the most.
-You're a doer so they can take their 'design principles' and shove them up your ass.
+You're a doer so they can take their 'design principles' and shove them up their asses.
 The things these guys come up with to justify laziness...

 Yeah, the product team hates them.
 You've even heard (more than once, actually) colleagues asserting that that new feature asked for doesn't make sense.